-Upon the closing of the Business Combination, we entered into the Registration Rights Agreement with the Selling Stockholders and certain other parties holding our securities (the "Registration Rights Holders").
-Pursuant to the terms of the Registration Rights Agreement, we are obligated to file a registration statement to register the resale of certain of our securities held by the Registration Rights Holders.
-The Registration Rights Agreement also provides for certain "demand" and "piggy-back" registration rights, subject to certain requirements and customary conditions.
-The Registration Rights Agreement further provides that the Registration Rights Holders and any other Holders (as defined therein) are subject to certain restrictions on transfer of our common stock (including the PIPE Shares, Founder Shares, the Deferred Shares, GPM Minority Investor Shares, the ARKO Management Shares) for 180 days following the Closing Date, subject to certain exceptions and waivers granted by us.
-Our shares of common stock acquired by the Holders from purchases in open market transactions prior to and after the date of the Registration Rights Agreement and the Raymond James Shares, the Stifel Shares and the Nomura Shares are not subject to the 180 day lock-up.
-The Registration Rights Agreement replaces the letter agreement, dated June 6, 2019, pursuant to which the initial stockholder of Haymaker and its directors and officers had agreed to, among other things, certain restrictions on the transfer of shares of Haymaker Class A common stock issued as part of the units sold in its IPO (and any securities into which such Haymaker Class A Common Stock is convertible into) for one year following the closing of the Business Combination, subject to certain exceptions.
+Upon the closing of the Business Combination, we entered into a Registration Rightsand Lock-Up Agreement with certain parties, including the Sponsor, GPM, the PIPE Investors, Vilna Holdings, Andrew Heyer, Steven Heyer, Arie Kotler and Morris Willner.
+Pursuant to the terms of the Registration Rights and Lock-Up Agreement, we are obligated to file a registration statement to register the resale of certain of our securities held by the Holders (as defined in the Registration Rights and Lock-Up Agreement).
+The Registration Rights and Lock-Up Agreement also provides for certain "demand" and "piggy-back" registration rights, subject to certain requirements and customary conditions.

+The Registration Rights and Lock-Up Agreement further provides that the Holders are subject to certain restrictions on transfer of our common stock for 180 days following the closing of the Business Combination, subject to certain exceptions and waivers granted by us.
+The Registration Rights and Lock-Up Agreement replaces the letter agreement, dated June 6, 2019, pursuant to which the initial stockholder of Haymaker and its directors and officers had agreed to, among other things, certain restrictions on the transfer of shares of Haymaker Class A common stock issued as part of the units sold in its IPO (and any securities into which such Haymaker Class A Common Stock is convertible into) for one year following the closing of the Business Combination, subject to certain exceptions.